WebGuyzProjectSecurity/cloudcomputing_api/README.md

 It has different features, which can be accessed through the navigation bar at the top of the page.
 The sentiment analysis uses an external service to fetch the information about detecting the emotion in the text by using RESTful API.

+All the files for the project has been supplied, whereas the main folder is called app and can be found here https://github.com/mayatp/cloudcomputing_api/tree/master/wsgi/app

 Flask on OpenShift
 ==================